 Licensed self-insurers are Queensland employers who have met legislative requirements and obtained a self-insurance licence.
 These employers are referred to as a self-insurer and the self-insurer manages their own workers’ compensation claims. https://www.worksafe.qld.gov.au/insurance/self-insurance-auditing

 The Workers’ Compensation Regulator oversees the Queensland workers’ compensation system and runs the review and appeals unit, administers medical assessment tribunals and monitors compliance and licensing issues.
 The Workers’ Compensation Regulator is also committed to supporting Return to Work Coordinators and employers through a range of education initiatives including webinars and conferences.
-The Workers’ Compensation Regulator is part of the Queensland Government Department of Justice and Attorney-General which also oversees work health and safety and electrical safety in Queensland. https://www.worksafe.qld.gov.au/about-us
+The Workers’ Compensation Regulator is part of the Queensland Government Office of Industrial Relations which also oversees work health and safety and electrical safety in Queensland. https://www.worksafe.qld.gov.au/about-us

 What are high risk industries?